The Ride of Her Life: The True Story of a Woman, Her Horse, and Their Last-Chance Journey Across America - Paperback

 Author Biography

-Elizabeth Letts is the #1 New York Times bestselling author of The Eighty-Dollar Champion and The Perfect Horse, which won the 2017 PEN Center USA Literary Award for research nonfiction, as well as the novel Finding Dorothy.
-A lifelong horsewoman, she lives in Southern California and Northern Michigan.
+Elizabeth Letts is the #1 New York Times bestselling author of The Eighty-Dollar Champion and The Perfect Horse, which won the PEN Award for Research Nonfiction, and The Ride of Her Life.
+She is also the author of the novels Finding Dorothy, Quality of Care, and Family Planning.
+She lives in Wyoming Maryland and Northern Michigan.

 Number of Pages: 336